Whitey Bulger: Capture

-After sixteen years at large and twelve years on the FBI Ten Most Wanted Fugitives list, Bulger was arrested in Santa Monica, California, on June 22, 2011.
+After 16 years at large and 12 years on the FBI Ten Most Wanted Fugitives list, Bulger was arrested in Santa Monica, California, on June 22, 2011.
 He was 81 years old at the time of the arrest.

 Bulger was captured as a result of the work of the Bulger Fugitive Task Force, which consisted of FBI agents and a Deputy U.S. Marshal.
 According to retired FBI agent Scott Bakken, "Here you have somebody who is far more sophisticated than some 18-year-old who killed someone in a drive-by.
 To be a successful fugitive you have to cut all contacts from your previous life.
 He had the means and kept a low profile."

 A reward of US$2 million had been offered for information leading to his capture.
-This amount was second only to Osama Bin Laden's capture reward on the FBI's Ten Most Wanted Fugitives list.
-Bulger had been featured on the television show America's Most Wanted sixteen times, first in 1995, and finally on October 2, 2010.
-According to authorities, the arrests were a "direct result" of the media campaign launched by the FBI in fourteen television markets across the country where Bulger and Greig reportedly had ties.
+This amount was second only to Osama bin Laden's capture reward on the FBI's Ten Most Wanted Fugitives list.
+Bulger had been featured on the television show America's Most Wanted 16 times, first in 1995, and finally on October 2, 2010.
+According to authorities, the arrests were a "direct result" of the media campaign launched by the FBI in 14 television markets across the country where Bulger and Greig reportedly had ties.
 The campaign focused on Greig, describing her as an animal lover who frequently went to beauty salons.

 Authorities received a tip from a woman in Iceland that Bulger was living in an apartment near a beach in Santa Monica.
 The Boston Globe identified the tipster as Anna Björnsdóttir, a former model, actress, and Miss Iceland 1974, who lived in Bulger's neighborhood.

 A day later, "using a ruse, agents and other task force members lured Mr. Bulger out of his apartment", "arrested him 'without incident', then went in the house and arrested Greig".

+During the raid the FBI found "Weapons all over the apartment" and "loaded shotguns, mini rugers, rifles."